CircuitFlyer/circuitflyer.github.io/index.md

 ## Advanced timer

 **The Climb_and_Dive timer builds on the simple timer concept by adding an additional circuit boar.
-This not only simplifies wiring but allows for some additional features.<br>
+This not only simplifies wiring but allows for some great additional features.**<br>

  <span class="fs-6">
  Coming soon!
 {: .label .label-yellow }
-Where does this text end up

 ___

 {: .warning }